 Where the design community meets.

-San Francisco, CA Director of Design @ Lyft Joined about 3 years ago
+San Francisco, CA Director of Design @ Lyft Joined over 3 years ago

 Our teams are very integrated and functions are woven together pretty tight.
 PMs, Engineering, Data Science, and Design work together at the start to gather requirements and review PRDs.
 Lots of alignment happens upfront.
 Though designers have their own process for getting to an official hand off (crits, reviews, approvals) PMs and Engineers are invited to all of those forums and often field questions about the strategy and implementation in a design review.
 We also have separate product reviews which is more focused on the data, metics, and strategy.